A Framework for Universality in Physics, Computer Science, and Beyond: Reductions and Universality of Simulators

-On the other hand, having access to all configurations of the source model with a given energy makes it easier to investigate the partition function.
+On the other hand, having access to all configurations of the source model with a given energy enables the investigation of the partition function.
 If the multiplicities of the source model (below the threshold $\Delta$) and the target model differ only by a constant factor, then the partition functions also only differ by a constant factor. \end{remark}

+\begin{remark}[Universal simulators need not be universal spin models] Note that while universal spin models (in the sense of \cite{De16b}) give rise to universal simulators in $\cat{SpinSys}$, the converse is not true in general.
+The reason for this is an additional requirement that \cite{De16b} places on context reductions.
+While in $\cat{SpinSys}$ context reductions ${s_C \colon P \otimes C \to C}$ are arbitrary relations that satisfy the efficiency constraint of \cref{eq:poly constr}, in \cite{De16b} it is additionally required that configurations $\sigma'$ are mapped to configurations $\sigma$ such that one can recover $\sigma'$ from $\sigma$ in a ``local'' way.
+More precisely, one assigns a set of spins $P_i \in V_{G}$ to each spin $i \in V_{G'}$.
+Knowledge of $\sigma\vert_{P_i}$ then allows one to recover $\sigma'\vert_{i}$.
+We expect that it is possible to account for this by further restricting the morphisms $\cat{SpinSys}$ to respect the hypergraph structure in an appropriate way and thereby also capture simulation of spin models from \cite{De16b} via the lax context-reduction relation (\cref{def:c_red_rel}). \end{remark}